Paraminter/Paraminter.Associating.Semantic.Type.Apheleia/README.md

-# Paraminter.Associators.Semantic.Type.Simple
+# Paraminter.Associators.Semantic.Type.Apheleia

-Provides a simple `Paraminter` associator of semantic data about type arguments and type parameters.
+Provides a `Paraminter` associator specialized in semantic data about type arguments.

 See [Paraminter](https://www.github.com/Paraminter/Paraminter) for more information.